AlexKay28/MedConcNorm/README.md

     │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
     │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
+    │   ├── support models         <- Scripts to train models and then use trained models to make │   │   │                         embedding preparations
     │   │   ├── predict_model.py
+    │   │   └── train_model.py
+    │   ├── purpose models         <- Scripts to train models and then use trained models to make │   │   │                         general task classification predictions │   │   ├── predict_model.py
     │   │   └── train_model.py
     │   │